alttch/roboger/doc/plugin.rst

 send
 ----

-Plugin module SHOULD implement at least *send* method, which is called when configured endpoint receives an event, and gets the following data in kwargs:
+Endpoint plugin module SHOULD implement at least *send* method, which is called when configured endpoint receives an event, and gets the following data in
+kwargs:

 * **config** dict with endpoint configuration
 * **event_id** event unique id (UUID, string)